macduff23/zfs-tools-zbackup/README.md

 being maintained directly here by the original author of the `zbackup` utility, and has its own release numbering.*

+*Differences from upstream include (but may not be limited to):*

+* *parallel replication, for increased performance of `zreplicate`*

+* *locking of filesystems during replication, to avoid problems arising from very long replications*

+* *resumable replications using the facility introduced in zfs 0.7.0*

+*This version of the zfs-tools suite is used in production on the author's system comprising 7 fileservers, 3400 filesystems, and 550TB of data.*

 The ZFS backup tools will help you graft an entire ZFS pool as a filesystem into a backup machine, without having to screw around snapshot names or complicated shell commands or crontabs.